rekindle-blog/rekindle-blog.github.io/_posts/2021-06-17-enduring-divine-absence-joseph-minich-s-work.md

 One thing I appreciate about Minich is how diligent he is with his terminology.
 He chooses words wisely.
 He works hard to re-orientate common understanding on various topics including something as fundamental as how we understand cause and effect.
 This is one trait of his I love.
 Sloppy language frames reality poorly.
 As Hauerwas has said: "You can only act or refrain from acting according to what you can see, and you can only see what you’ve been taught to say."

 For those less familiar with detailed historical and philosophical work (there is your homework!), chapter 4 alone is worth the price of the book.
 In it ("seeking, finding and being found") Minich lays out a Christian response to tackle the impulse to wander away.
-He winsomely identifies that Christians with the challenges of our time _must work_ to rightly "orientate" ourselves to God.
+He winsomely identifies that Christians with the challenges of our time must w_ork_ to rightly "orientate" ourselves to God.
 This chapter brings home a critical insight of Minich’s thesis.
 That we experience being a human person today very differently to previous generations.
 And then, how the act of remembrance can alter us as we face the world around us.

 ### Three Commitments

 Within chapter 4, Minich offers "three spheres of activity" that provide a roadmap for orienting ourselves toward God:

 1. Considering our intellectual reasons
 2. The community of God
 3. Spiritual disciplines

 The first sphere, considering our intellectual reasons, is the default disposition of anyone who wrestles heavily with understanding reality coherently.
 It is the call to review—through new eyes—the reasons we believe.
 This reminds, refreshes, and deepens one’s faith.